craftercms/docs/source/by-role/system-admin/upgrade/upgrading-server.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Example upgrading using the upgrade script from a new binary archive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Let's take a look at an example of upgrading a CrafterCMS version 4.1.0 install (located in ``/Users/myuser/crafter-4.1.0``) to version 4.1.1 using the upgrade script from 4.1.1
+Let's take a look at an example of upgrading a CrafterCMS version 4.4.4 install (located in ``/Users/myuser/crafter-4-4-4``) to version 5.0.0 using the upgrade script from 5.0.0

-After downloading and extracting CrafterCMS version 4.0.0 to ``/Users/myuser/crafter-4.1.1``, we are now ready to start upgrading by running the ``upgrade-target`` script from the 4.1.1 binary archive.
+After downloading and extracting CrafterCMS version 5.0.0 to ``/Users/myuser/crafter-5.0.0``, we are now ready to start upgrading by running the ``upgrade-target`` script from the 5.0.0 binary archive.

     .. code-block:: bash
         :force:
-        :emphasize-lines: 2,25-26,39-49
+        :emphasize-lines: 2,25-26,28,40-49,57,59

-        ➜  cd crafter-4.1.1/bin/upgrade
+        ➜  cd crafter-5.0.0/bin/upgrade
-        ➜  upgrade git:(develop) ./upgrade-target.sh /User/myuser/crafter-4.1.0
+        ➜  ./upgrade-target.sh /User/myuser/crafter-4-4-4
         ========================================================================
         Shutting down Crafter
         ========================================================================